Eek-A-Mouse: Career

-By the end of 1980, he had linked up with producer Henry "Junjo" Lawes, with whom he had big hits in 1981 with the likes of "Virgin Girl" and a recut "Wa-Do-Dem".
+By the end of 1980, he was working with producer Henry "Junjo" Lawes, with whom he had big hits in 1981 with the likes of "Virgin Girl" and a recut "Wa-Do-Dem".
 In 1981, he was the star of the Reggae Sunsplash Festival, cheering audiences still mourning over the death of reggae icon Bob Marley.
 His association with Lawes led to a string of successful singles and albums, and in 1982 his hits included "Wild Like a Tiger", "For Hire and Removal", "Do You Remember", and "Ganja Smuggling".
 The same year he released his second album, Wa Do Dem.
 The "Operation Eradication" single showed Hylton's serious side, the song inspired by the vigilante killing of close friend and fellow DJ Errol Shorter.
 Skidip was released before the year was out.

-Further albums followed with 1983 Mouse and the Man, produced by Linval Thompson, and 1984 Mouseketeer, again produced by Lawes.
-He also featured on several of the live dancehall albums from the era, including the Aces International and Live at Skateland collections.
+Further albums followed: Mouse and the Man (1983), produced by Linval Thompson, and Mouseketeer (1984), produced by Junjo Lawes.
+Eek-A-Mouse also featured on several of the live dancehall albums from the era, including the Aces International and Live at Skateland collections.
 In the second half of the decade his popularity began to wane slightly, and he targeted the United States with the Assassinator album in 1985 (his first US release), produced by Anthony and Ronald Welch.
 He also travelled to the United Kingdom to record The King and I the same year, the album targeted at the rock crossover audience to which he had begun to appeal.

 His 1988 album Eek-A-Nomics saw him begin to establish himself with an international audience, spawning a club hit with "The Freak", and he was signed by Island Records in 1989.
 He returned to prominence with 1991's U-Neek album, which continued the rock-oriented style, including a cover version of Led Zeppelin's "D'yer Mak'er", and from which the hit single "You're The One I Need" was taken.
 He went through a period of relative quietness before returning in 1996 with the Black Cowboy album.

-He also has a performance in the 1991 gangster movie New Jack City playing a drug-dealing Rastafarian named Fat Smitty.
+He also has a performance in the 1991 gangster movie New Jack City, playing a drug-dealing Rastafarian named Fat Smitty.
 That same year, he also had a performance in Out for Justice playing a chauffeur of a pimp.

-Eek-A-Mouse is a regular at Sunsplash and often teams up with reggae duo Michigan & Smiley.
-An album was issued of his performance in 1983.
+Eek-A-Mouse was a regular performer at Reggae Sunsplash, often teaming up with reggae duo Michigan & Smiley.
+An album of their 1982 performance was released by Sunsplash Records.

 He performed in Jamaica for the first time in eight years in August 2015 at the Marcus Garvey Festival in Ocho Rios.